centreon/centreon-documentation/fr/graph-views/procedures.md

 1. Check your firewall.

     On your MAP server, run the following command to check that the firewall is
     running:

+    ```shell
-    # systemctl status iptables
+    systemctl status iptables
+    ```

+    If your firewall is running, you will see the following output:

+    ```shell
     Table: raw
     Chain PREROUTING (policy ACCEPT)
     num  target     prot opt source               destination